 Conductor – Stephen Scotchmer

-Stephen studied Music at Bristol University and Conducting with Arthur Davison.
+Stephen studied Music at Bristol University and conducting with Arthur Davison.
 During his many years as Musical Director of the Basingstoke Symphony Orchestra he has conducted much of the standard repertoire, both orchestral and choral, including the full cycle of both Beethoven’s and Brahms’ symphonies.
 He has had the privilege of working with some of Britain’s finest musicians: Lesley Garrett, Kathryn Stott, Anthony Marwood, Martin Roscoe, James Lisney, Natalie Clein and Martino Tirimo.

-As a composer, Stephen has written a children’s musical – ‘Alice’s Adventures in Wonderland’ (Pub.
-MacMillan Ed.) a ‘cello concerto, a string quartet and string trio and many arrangements involving the ‘cello as soloist, or as part of an ensemble.
+As a composer, Stephen has written a children’s musical, Alice’s Adventures in Wonderland (Pub.
+MacMillan Ed.) a ‘cello concerto, a string quartet and string trio and many arrangements involving the cello as soloist, or as part of an ensemble.
 The Amsterdam Sinfonietta performed his nine-part string arrangement of Mendelssohn’s Rondo Capriccioso and Martino Tirimo (with the Silesian String Quartet) gave the world premiere of his arrangement of Chopin’s Là Ci Darem La Mano at King’s Place in London.
 This performance was subsequently broadcast on Classic FM.
 Other significant compositions include his Fantasy for Orchestra, a performing edition of Beethoven’s First Violin Concerto and St Michael's Mount, a fifteen minute choral work.